SOC 2 vs. ISO 27001 compliance: Why you need both

 SOC 2 and ISO 27001 are both very well-known in the security industry and in the technology industry.
 But each one is more commonly requested and more highly regarded in different geographical locations.

-SOC 2 is generally the go-to security compliance certification in North America, so if you are doing business with organizations in North America, expect to be asked for a SOC 2 report.
+SOC 2 is generally the go-to security compliance attestation in North America, so if you are doing business with organizations in North America, expect to be asked for a SOC 2 report.
 ISO 27001, on the other hand, is more popular throughout the rest of the world, so if you want to scale your business with organizations outside North America, you’ll need to have your ISO 27001 certification.

 Why you need both SOC 2 and ISO 27001 compliance

 Most people would consider SOC 2 and ISO 27001 to be more alike than they are different, so why do you need both?
-There are multiple reasons why having both of these compliance certifications will benefit your organization.
+There are multiple reasons why having both of these compliance reports will benefit your organization.

 1. Expand your business’s potential

 As we noted, most organizations you’ll do business with will want either a SOC 2 or an ISO 27001 certification.
 In North America, you’ll get requests for SOC 2 while you’ll get requests for ISO 27001 in most other parts of the world.
-But when an organization asks for one security certification, they typically won’t accept the other one.
+But when an organization asks for one security report, they typically won’t accept the other one.

 While there is a lot of overlap between the two standards, most organizations have an established and extensive vetting process for high-level vendors and partners.
-This vetting process has been carefully planned, and they aren’t likely to change their criteria because you have a different security certification than the one they want.
+This vetting process has been carefully planned, and they aren’t likely to change their criteria because you have a different security report than the one they want.

 2. Strengthen your security